 If your German shepherd is still looking small at this age, you could be having a dwarf.

 Another change that you note during this growth stage is teeth development.
 At this stage, the German shepherd has a full set of 42 teeth.

 If not so, the dog is in the latter stages of developing adult teeth.

 What about the coat of a nine months German shepherd puppy?

-Well, by now, that soft to touch puppy coat is no more.
-Now you will have a furball with a coarse external coat and a soft -dense inner coat.
+Well, by now, that puppy coat is gone.
+You’ve got a furball with a coarse outer coat and a soft-dense inner coat.

 Be ready to deal with shedding!

 By now the German shepherd will be shedding like crazy!
 However, not throughout.
 Consult your dog’s groomer on how you can reduce the rate of shedding.

 However, if you note that your German shepherd is shedding lots of hair during all seasons, consider consulting your vet.

 By this age, the ears of the German shepherd puppy have stood up.